Tips For Men Dealing With Divorce

 Ontario residents can file for a simple divorce if the only issue to be resolved by the court is the termination of the marriage.
 This requires resolution of child custody, parenting and financial matters by you and your spouse prior to filing for the divorce.
 Courts in Ontario generally will not grant a divorce if you have children and custody and support have not been settled by agreement.

-Issues Inherent in Divorce- Make time to meet with a lawyer
+Men Dealing With Divorce- Make time to meet with a lawyer